Love Culture, Art and History? Best Thing To Do In Oslo is Tour Murals of City Hall

 The casual choice of a bathing beach scene as the subject may be open for discussion.
 The rather loose composition gives the scene the appearance of a collection of life studies – 26 to be exact.
 This painting is just as easily understood as a socialist utopia, and an ideal picture of the future classless society.

-A Personal Moment with Public Art Reveals Insights About Human Condition
+Public Art Reveals Insights About Human Condition

 Meg: Can you recall an instance in which you experienced a work of art that made history come alive for you?